-HIV infection is usually screened for with an HIV antibody test or a combination test for HIV antibody and antigen (p24).
+HIV infection is usually screened for with a test for HIV antibody and antigen (p24).
 If the screening test is positive, it must be followed with another test, such as a second antibody test that can differentiate HIV-1 and HIV-2.
-If results of the first and second test do not agree, then the next test to perform is an HIV-1 RNA test (nucleic acid amplification test, NAAT).
-If either the second antibody test or the HIV-1 RNA is positive, then the person tested is diagnosed with HIV infection.
+If results of the first and second test do not agree, then an HIV-1 RNA test (nucleic acid amplification test, NAAT) is performed.
+If either the second antibody test or the HIV-1 RNA is positive, then you are diagnosed with HIV infection.
 Read the article on HIV Antibody and HIV Antigen (p24) for more details.

 What are some common opportunistic infections I might get if I have an HIV infection?